splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/4-zero-config/1-zero-config.md

 {{% /tab %}}
 {{< /tabs >}}

 This container was pulled from a remote repository `quay.io` and was not built to send traces to **Splunk Observability Cloud**.
-To enable the Java auto instrumentation on the api-gateway service add the `inject-java` annotation to Kubernetes with the `kubectl patch deployment` command.
+To enable the Java automatic discovery and configuration on the api-gateway service add the `inject-java` annotation to Kubernetes with the `kubectl patch deployment` command.

 {{< tabs >}}
 {{% tab title="Patch api-gateway" %}}